SmileyJam/Dist-Syst-3rd-class/README.md

 - `mongoose`: MongoDB object modeling tool.
 - `swagger-ui-express`: Middleware to serve Swagger UI.
 - `swagger-jsdoc`: Generates Swagger documentation from JSDoc comments.

+## To Deploy on a VM using the '3rd Class' Main Branch

+Copy the `/database` folder and the `docker-compose.yaml` file to the VM.
+Run the `docker-compose.yaml` with `docker compose up`